buraksagir1/full-stack-fitness-app/README.md

 Running the Application:

-4-Start the backend:
- npm run dev
+4-Go to the root directory of the backend project and start the backend: npm run dev

-5-Start the frontend:
- npm run dev
+5-Go to the root directory of the Frontend project and start the frontend: npm run dev